 Yes, you can learn a lot about a customer by keeping track of their purchasing behavior.
 While this information is valuable, there’s still a lot more to analyze.
 What is the customer’s preferred channel for placing an order?
 What is their online web behavior?
 What tasks does the customer complete on a routine, self-service basis?

 Although the technology is now available to obtain a wealth of data, few marketers and even fewer contact center management teams are using propensity scores, channel-preference data, and other types of information to better understand their customers.
 The data is there.
+However it is therefore important for every business owner to protect their analytics and data against malicious attacks.
 Making use of it is the challenge!

 Send a Senior Team to the Front-Lines

 C-level executives and other decision-makers can certainly learn a lot by reviewing data, but they can also be woefully out of touch with their customers if they never spend any time actually talking to them.
 One of the most effective ways of getting to know your customers is to spend time in a customer-facing role.
 By having senior teams from different departments spend time meeting customers and understanding their needs, requests, and challenges, there can be a much greater understanding of how to improve the customer experience within the contact center environment as well as in digital channels where enhanced self-service and purchase opportunities are ever increasing.

 One of the biggest benefits of social media channels is the data that it captures.
 Many companies never consider this data when it comes to how to optimize the customer experience.
 Facebook and Twitter analytics deliver amazing information on how existing and prospective customers are interacting with your brand.
 Instead of this information being used only by the social media manager, it should be widely shared between the marketing, sales, and contact center teams.